Mathare United FC

 “You can see that the team isn’t satisfied with how things are at the moment.
 In every training session I have been here, I have seen the desire in everyone to work towards winning.
 The reaction after the final whistle after the Murang’a Seal loss told me all I wanted to know.
 Everyone was dejected and, above all, angry, which is great motivation for those of us coming into the team, and I believe things will be better starting with the game against Ulinzi.”

 Omweri is one of four players brought on board this mid-season transfer window.
-With scoring being a major hurdle for the Slumboys this campaign, the Kibabii High School alumnus was one of those chosen to solve the team’s profligacy issues.
+With scoring being a major hurdle for the Slumboys this campaign, the Kibabii High School alumnus was signed to solve the team’s profligacy issues.